 In order to keep our costumers and friends updated during these challenging times, the most recent news about the effects of the pandemic in some of our destinations in the Middle East can be found below:

 Since mid-March the border crossings between Jordan and neighbouring countries have been closed; since March 17, all flights to and from Jordan have been suspended.
-There have been occasional non-commercial flights organized by embassies to evacuate their citizens, and the Jordanian government continues to gradually repatriate citizens stranded abroad.
+There have been occasional non-commercial flights organized by embassies to evacuate their citizens, and the Jordanian government has repatriated thousands of citizens stranded abroad.

 All border crossing points via land, sea and air are closed since March 17 to all individuals except citizens of the Gulf Cooperation Council (GCC) states.
 All individuals entering Oman will be required to undergo a 14-day quarantine.
 Normal air traffic is not likely to be resumed soon via Muscat International Airport due to the current global health crisis.

 Omani authorities have banned social, sports, cultural and recreational activities; mosques are closed, except for the call for prayer.
-The country is starting to gradually resume economic activities, lifting the restriction measures on Muscat governorate.
+The country has expanded the lockdown to other governorates other than Muscat.

 The Minister of Health has reinforced that treatment for coronavirus is offered free of charge to all expatriate patients and that no infected expatriate will be asked to show his/her type of residency during diagnosis.
-Since the beginning of the pandemic, Oman has registered 9,009 cases of the novel coronavirus (2177 cases have recovered) and 40 deaths as of May 28.
+Since the beginning of the pandemic, Oman has registered 81,787 cases of the novel coronavirus and 513 deaths, as of August 11.

-Since March 9, people who return to Israel from anywhere in the world must be placed under home isolation for 14 days counting from their date of return.
-Going out in public is not allowed, except for going to and returning from the work place, as permitted by regulations; purchase of food, medicines, essential products and other vital services described by the government.
+People who return to Israel from anywhere in the world may be subject to a mandatory 14-day quarantine in a center established by the government.
 Airport and border crossings have been closed until further notice.
-As of May 29, Israel has registered 16,809 cases and 281 deaths due to COVID-19.
-The country is starting to gradually ease its restrictions measures, opening parks, restaurants, nurseries, schools and business, but citizens must observe the sanitary instructions.
+As of August 10, Israel has registered 82,416 cases and 598 deaths due to COVID-19.
+The country is gradually easing its restrictions measures, opening parks, restaurants, nurseries, schools and business, but citizens must observe the sanitary instructions.

-As of May 29, 602 cases and six deaths have been recorded in Palestine (in Gaza and in the West Bank).
-Palestinian Authority has imposed restrictions over the West Bank, stopping nonessential travel between governorates, and closing schools and shops.
-Since March 22, the PA has ordered the population to stay in their houses.
+As of August 10, 18,651 cases and 103 deaths have been recorded in Palestine (in Gaza and in the West Bank).
+The Palestinian Authority has imposed restrictions over the West Bank, stopping non essential travel between governorates, and closing schools and shops.

-Sources: World Health Organisation (WHO), Petra News Agency (Jordan’s State Agency), Oman News Agency (ONA), Reuters, Foreign Policy, Al-Monitor.
+Sources: World Health Organisation (WHO), Petra News Agency (Jordan’s State Agency), Oman News Agency (ONA), Reuters, Foreign Policy, Al-Monitor, Roya News.